DarkEnergySurvey/simple/README.md

 # Simple Binning Search

+The simple binning suite includes modules for peforming a simple binning search of stellar overdensities in DES &c data, compiling a candidate list from the resulsts of the search, and producing diagnostic plots from a candidate list.

-This code has been adapted from [Keith Bechtol](https://github.com/bechtol)'s original simple binning code program to be more modular and ready-to-use for future searches.
+This code has been adapted from [Keith Bechtol](https://github.com/bechtol)'s original simple binning program to be more modular and ready-to-use for future searches.

 Maintained by [Sidney Mau](https://github.com/SidneyMau).